Jonathan Taylor Player Prop Bets for NFL Week 12 | Indianapolis vs. Tampa Bay 11/28/2021

 Matchup vs. Tampa Bay

-- The Buccaneers allow 78.4 yards per game on the ground, the NFL's best rush defense.
+- Conceding 78.4 rushing yards per game, the Buccaneers have the best run defense in the NFL.

-- The Colts are up against the NFL's third-ranked defense when it comes to rushing TDs allowed (six this season).
+- Taylor and the Colts will face off against the NFL's third-ranked defense in terms of rushing touchdowns allowed (six).

 Recent Performances

-- Against the Bills last week, Taylor rushed 32 times for 185 yards (5.8 yards per attempt) and scored four touchdowns.
+- In last week's matchup with the Bills, Taylor racked up 185 yards on 32 carries (averaging 5.8 yards per carry) while scoring four touchdowns on the ground.

-- Taylor tacked on three catches for 19 yards and scored one receiving touchdown.
+- He chipped in with three receptions for 19 yards and scored one touchdown in the passing game.

-- Over his last three outings, Taylor has rushed for 473 yards (157.7 per game) on 72 carries with seven touchdowns.
+- In his last three games, Taylor has rushed for 473 yards on 72 carries (157.7 ypg), with seven touchdowns.

 Taylor's Indianapolis Teammates